eliasjames/writing/lyrics/persephone.md

 Still the days lie about
 How each bite dissolves
 Even the memory of the last
-The old piece replaced by the new flame
+The old piece consumed by the new flame
 Until you're not sure
 There's anything
 You've ever really grasped